digital-asset/docs.daml.com/docs/2.10.0/docs/daml/troubleshooting.rst

 ===============================

-Normally, one call inside ``do`` introduces 4 layers of recursion, meaning about 250 binds in Script can cause an overflow.
+Normally, one call inside ``do`` introduces 4 layers of recursion, meaning about 250 binds in a script can cause an overflow.
 However, other expressions in a do block, such as let binds, also introduce a layer of recursion, so functions with fewer binds can also trigger the limit.